KenKundert/inform/doc/user.rst

     green = 4fff33  -- success
       red = ff5733  -- failure

-The first loop interpolates unamed arguments, the second interpolates the named arguments.
+The first loop interpolates positional (unnamed) arguments, the second interpolates the keyword (named) arguments.

 By default, the values that are considered unavailable and so will invalidate a template are those that would be False when cast to a Boolean.
 So, by